Yazeed08/Solara-Executor/README.md

  Now you need to open the `RemoteEventScript` file, which you should have already moved to the ServerScriptService.
  When you open the file, you will notice a table called `post_urls`.
 Just add your webhook urls to the table.

- It's important that you do this whenever you have to update the inserter.

  ## Can I change the GUI?
  Yeah just swap it out for anything.
 As long as the `LocalScript` in the GUI is firing to the correct remote event, with the correct data, it doesn't matter what the GUI looks like.